Jack Garigliano

 PhD candidate, Northwestern University

-My dissertation, The Politics of Employment in Postindustrial United States, uses mixed methods to study how working in low-wage industries affects political trust and participation.
-Thanks to support from the Russell Sage Foundation and other organizations, the study draws on more than 60 in-depth interviews and a survey of over 1,200 fast-food workers across the United States.
+My dissertation, The Politics of Employment in Postindustrial United States, uses mixed methods to study how conditions in low-wage industries affect social cohesion and political engagement.
+Thanks to support from the Russell Sage Foundation and other organizations, the study draws on in-depth interviews, original surveys, and firm-level data for low-wage workers across the United States.

 In other research projects, I draw on a range of methods to study the political attitudes and behavior of workers in other contexts, both in the United States and in Western Europe.
 I also study public-private approaches to US welfare policy, especially those policies linked to employment.
 My work has been published in Party Politics.